ivaantxo/Pokeemerald-Base-Hispana/INSTALL.md

     * 1.9.4
     * 1.10.3

-For example, if your version is 1.7.0, you should updat to 1.7.4.
+For example, if your version is 1.7.0, you should update to 1.7.4.

 4. Pull the target version
 ```console